-CE 110 Cooperative Work Experience-General (2,3)

-2 or 3 hours lecture
+CE II0 Cooperative Work Experience-General (2,3) 2 or 3 hours lecture

-Supervised on the job training for all students.
+Transfer acceptability: CSU Supervised on the job training for all students.

 Note: The General Cooperative Work Experience Education Program is designed to give job information and experience to those students employed in jobs not related to coursework in school.
 Employment may be on or off campus; the student may or may not receive pay depending on where the work is performed.